jaminthorns/environment/README.md

   for security or privacy reasons).
 When calling `secret` for a value that has not yet been stored, you will be prompted to enter a value.

-- `key` allows you to specify two keys, one to be used on macOS and the other to be used on any other OS.
+- `mac_os_key` allows you to specify two keys, one to be used on macOS and the other to be used on any other OS.
 This is used when configuring keyboard shortcuts that should differ across operating systems.

+- `windows_run` allows you to run a command directly in Windows if possible.
+If not possible, the command will be run normally.

 ## Syncing Configuration